 The reasons why people make this pilgrimage are many and diverse.
 Here we list a few in case you are still undecided:

 - Connection with nature .
-Walking outdoors is always a stimulating experience and even more so if we take into account the beautiful natural landscapes that cross the different routes through which the Camino de Santiago passes .
+Walking outdoors is always a stimulating experience and even more so if we take into account the beautiful natural landscapes that cross the different routes along which the Camino de Santiago passes .

 - Cultural discovery: On your adventure you will have the opportunity to discover many cities and towns full of history and culture.
 What better way to combine action and tourism?